passsy/spot/README.md

 ## Project state

 Spot is used in production by many apps already.

-The public `spot<X>()` API at this point is well-thought-out and stable.

-The `act` API is waiting for more methods, but without breaking changes
+The current plan is to merge spot somehow with [patrol](https://pub.dev/packages/patrol), the next big milestone.

+The public `spot<X>()` API just received a rework in `0.10.0` which cleans up and simplifies the API.
+(Awaiting feedback) The `act` API is still experimental and has known issues.
+(WIP)

+Even though things are still fluid, `spot` today already provides a lot of value over the traditional `finder` API.

 ## License